 One of the most difficult parts of maintaining a blog is keeping track of all the “stuff” that must be done.
 I’m a digital girl, so paper checklists are out.
 I was thrilled when I discovered Gqueues.
 It provides one of the most robust task management systems I’ve ever used.
 What’s even better is that it has complete integration with Gmail, Google calendar, and a mobile app.
 I really like the ability to have repeating tasks and give tasks as an assignment to VAs all in one system.
 Although there is a free system, the upgrade to the premium is well worth it.
 It’s the best $25 I spend in a year!
 Check out Gqueues today.

 Keyword Research and SEO Planning

-On of the biggest mistakes that nurse bloggers (any blogger, really) makes is not focusing on SEO and keyword research.
+One of the biggest mistakes that nurse bloggers (any blogger, really) make is not focusing on SEO and keyword research.
 SEO is a crucial step to creating a blog that gains and maintains traffic.
 Unfortunately, discovering keywords you can write content to rank for easily can be overwhelming and frustrating.
 Fortunately, there are many tools available to make life easier.
-While there are free options (and I’ve tried them), I have finally found an affordable solution that only carries a one-time fee: Long Tail Pro.

 Social Media Tools

 For Pinterest scheduling and growth, I’m a big fan of Tailwind.
 It allows you to automate pinning throughout the day. you also have the ability to schedule a pin to multiple boards at one time.

 I have scoured the internet for months trying to find the best social sharing WordPress plugin.
 I have finally found it: Easy Social Share Buttons for WordPress.
 This is the plugin currently in use on The Nerdy Nurse to produce the floating share buttons with counts.
 It also creates the nifty follower tally that can be found below my picture in the right sidebar.
 That feature alone was worth the $14 price of admission.